protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 ```
 If you want to navigate to any other block using IPFS pathing, just add the name of the link in the path, similar to what you would do in a linux filesystem.

-As an example, take a look at this directory in the [IPLD website github repo](https://github.com/ipld/ipld/tree/master/docs/codecs/known):
+As an example, if you take a look at this directory in the [IPLD website github repo](https://github.com/ipld/ipld/tree/master/docs/codecs/known):

 ![IPLD Repo](ipld-repo.png)